-- 1 From a graph, select Graph Setup. - 2 Select an option: - To set a time-elapsed scale, select Duration.
+- 1 Select a graph in a Combo page, and select •••. - 2 Select an option: - To set a time-elapsed scale, select Duration.
 The default setting is 10 minutes.
 Increasing the time-elapsed scale allows you to view variations over a longer period of time.
 Decreasing the time-elapsed scale allows you to view more detail over a shorter period of time. - To set the graph scale, select Scale.
 Increasing the scale allows you to view more variation in readings.
 Decreasing the scale allows you to view more detail in the variation.